Why Nose Breathing Matters

 Nose Breathing and Sleep

-- Sleep apnea: A condition where breathing stops temporarily during sleep, increasing risks of high blood pressure, cardiovascular disease, and daytime fatigue.
+At night, mouth breathing can contribute to a range of health issues:- Sleep apnea: A condition where breathing stops temporarily during sleep, increasing risks of high blood pressure, cardiovascular disease, and daytime fatigue.

 - Snoring: Often worsened by mouth breathing, disrupting sleep for both you and your partner.